 The Corporation received grants and contributions that contained donor-imposed conditions that represent barriers that must be overcome as well as a right of return of the assets transferred.
 The Corporation recognizes these grants and contributions only when donor-imposed conditions are substantially met.
 Accordingly, the ending balance of conditional promises to give are not included in the accompanying financial statements.
-The Corporation has received cash of \$71,600 related to the below conditional promises to give which is reflected as a conditional advance in the accompanying statement of financial position.
+As of June 30, 2024 and 2023, the Corporation received cash of \$481,099 and \$71,600, respectively, related to the conditional promises to give noted on page 18, which are reflected as conditional advances in the accompanying statements of financial position.